Rahel Hirsch: Biography

 Rahel Hirsch was the first female to be awarded the title of Professor in Prussia in 1913.

 In 1914, Hirsch published a study titled “Accidents and Internal Medicine.”

 As a Jewish woman Hirsch was prohibited from teaching.
 She went on to write a treatise titled the "Physical Culture of Women."
 She wrote to counter the medical prejudice against physical activity for women and favored naturally-fitting clothing.
 Hirsch tried to bring attention to women's public health by raising awareness about hygiene, nutrition, and physical strengthening.
 In an article published in the Munich Medical Weekly, she writes to her male colleagues to not look at women from just the point of view of a gynecologist.
 She also argued that women's inferiority to men due to their biologically determined lighter brains was not true.
 She stated that women's physical and psychological weakness compared to men came from a faulty upbringing.

 As Jewish persecution by the Nazis gathered momentum, Hirsch lost her professional opportunities, culminating in the cancellation of her license to practice medicine in 1938.
 When she learnt that she was about to be arrested, she escaped on 7 October 1938, "at the last minute," to England, aged 68.
 In England, Hirsch could not practise as a doctor: instead she worked as a librarian and a laboratory assistant.
 During the war she lived in Yorkshire, returning to London afterwards.
 Her treatment by the Nazis manifested itself in the form of depression, hallucinations and a persecution complex; as a result, she was committed to Friern Hospital in North London, where she died on 6 October 1953.
-Hirsch was buried at the United Synagogue cemetery in Bushey, about 15 km northwest of Friern.
+Hirsch is buried at the United Synagogue cemetery in Bushey, about 15 km northwest of Friern.